-- Once the stock starts to boil, reduce to a simmer and let cook for about 40 minutes to an hour so that the vegetables release their aroma and flavour into the stock.
+- Once the stock starts to boil, reduce to a simmer and let cook for about 40 minutes to an hour so that the vegetables release their aroma and flavor into the stock.

 - Strain and use as a base in soups, sauces and curries.

 - Optimal Simmering Time: The optimal time for simmering vegetable stock is 45 minutes to an hour.
-Any longer, and it starts to lose its flavour.
+Any longer, and it starts to lose its flavor.